RustPython/RustPython/README.md

 - `rustpython_wasm.js`: the loading scripts for the above wasm file.

 You will also find `index.html` in the `wasm` directory.
-From here, you can copy these 3 files into the static assets directory of your web browser and you should be able to see the ouput:
+From here, you can copy these 3 files into the static assets directory of your web server and you should be able to see the ouput in the browser:

 ```
 Hello RustPython!